roomacarthur/pcr/README.md

 1. I want to be able to understand the functionality of the application so I can decide if what the application offers is something I want.
 2. I want to feel welcomed and find the site easy to navigate and view so that as a junior developer I don't feel out of depth.
-3. I want to be able to sign up so that I can have my own profile and submit work for review and review other site users work.
+3. I want to be able to sign up so that I can have my own profile and submit work for review and review other site users' work.
 4. I want to be able to post a project for review so that I can get a better understanding of my application.
 5. I want to be able to easily submit a project for review so that I can do it quickly and efficiently.
 6. I want to be able to like and unlike content.

 #### As a Reviewer:

-1. I want to be able to post a review on someones post.
+1. I want to be able to post a review on someone's post.
 2. I want to be able to edit my post after I have created it.
-3. I want to be able to delete my post incase I'm no longer happy with it.
+3. I want to be able to delete my post in case I'm no longer happy with it.

 #### As a site admin:

-1. I wan't to be able to edit user posted content from within the app.
+1. I want to be able to edit user posted content from within the app.
-2. I wan't to be able to delete user posted content from within the app
+2. I want to be able to delete user posted content from within the app
-3. I wan't to be able to navigate the Admin Panel with ease.
+3. I want to be able to navigate the Admin Panel with ease.

 ## Strategy